regardscitoyens/the-law-factory/README.md

     cd the-law-factory
   ```

 * Configure the aplication by copying ```js/config.json.example``` as ```public/js/config.js``` and set the API Url to the path on which you serve the data directory of RegardsCitoyens:the-law-factory-parser.git.
-Optionnally set also ihere your google analytics id and host.
+Optionnally set also there your google analytics id and host.

   ```bash
     cp public/js/config.json{.example,}